Dogs are weirdos! Here, we will look into 7 different weird things dogs do that are associated with you and your room.

 Since these issues can be developed up to a severe situation, they need to be addressed are right away when you figure them out.

-Psychological issues might be the reason why your dog leave the room whenever you entered it.
+Psychological issues might be the reason why your dog leaves the room whenever you entered it.

 Intimidated buy something or someone